cplou99/Gen-Swarms/README.md

 python test_gen.py --ckpt ./logs_gen/gen-swarms_airplane.pt --categories airplane --num_gen_samples 10
 ```

 Results will be saved at `results` folder.
-If you want to replicate the results of the paper, please run with `--num_gen_samples None`.
+If you want to replicate the results of the paper, please set `--num_gen_samples None` to generate 607 samples.
 You may find some additional scripts inside `show` folder to visualize results.

 ## Citation